Medical Assistant vs CNA - Learn The Difference

 Tasks & Duties of a Medical Assistant

-While the specific duties of a medical assistant may vary depending on the specific facility and location in which they work, generally a medical assistant is expected to perform the following task in a healthcare environment:
+While the specific duties of a medical assistant may vary depending on the particular facility and location in which they work, generally, a medical assistant is expected to perform the following task in a healthcare environment:

-• Help make arrangements for lab work such as x-rays and tests when ordered by the doctor
+- Help arrange lab work such as x-rays and tests when the doctor orders.

-A medical assistant must also be prepared to take on assignments given by the doctor during the course of the day.
+A medical assistant must also be prepared to take on assignments given by the doctor during the day.

 Tasks & Duties of a CNA

 The tasks and responsibilities of a CNA (Certified Nursing Assistant) can vary depending on the specific facility in which they work.
-However, there are some duties that are commonly expected of CNAs in most healthcare settings.
+However, some duties are commonly expected of CNAs in most healthcare settings.
 These may include:

-• Helping patients through various daily living activities (ADLs) which typically include having their meals, moving from one place to another, having their baths, and getting dressed.
+- Helping patients through various daily living activities (ADLs) typically include having their meals, moving from one place to another, having baths, and getting dressed.

-• Serving meals and assisting with feeding for patients who are unable to do so on their own
+- Serving meals and assisting with feeding patients who are unable to do so on their own

-• Maintaining a clean and orderly environment, including changing linens and cleaning patient rooms as needed.
+- Maintaining a clean and orderly environment, including changing linens and cleaning patient rooms.

 Work Environments